Aviv-public/Aviv-Web-Technical-Test/README.md

 # AVIV technical test

 Welcome to the AVIV technical test!
 This README will provide you with everything you need to know to start the exercise.
-Please read it thoroughly before you start working on your implementation proposal.
+**Please read it thoroughly before you start working on your implementation proposal.**

 ![AVIV logo](./docs/aviv-logo.svg)

 ## Before you start

-> **⚠️ Heads up!**
->
-> Please read this section carefully before starting doing any development.
-It contains critical instructions that you are expecting to follow.

 **Pick the right test.** You are expected to achieve *one* technical test to assert your technical skills depending on the interview process you are currently in.
 If you are unsure of which test you should achieve, please reach out to the recruiter you are in contact with.